-the crowd follow you," Dr.
+"Don't follow the crowd, let the crowd follow you," Dr. Lecciones shares Margaret Thatcher's quote to the crowd.

-Dr. Julius A. Lecciones, Executive Director of the Philippine Children's Medical Center (PCMC), lectured on how to navigate politics and discussed how public managers are exposed to the rigorous arena of politics as they administer their offices, deal with their clients and stakeholders and the environment of their serwith the challenges when PCMC was announced for privatization and how they have innovated ways and employed the support of people to stop the bid.
-Navigating through forces and pressures was critical role he had to deal, take and deliver as the leader and administrator.
+Dr. Julius A. Lecciones, Execu-

+tive Director of the Philippine

+Children's Medical Center (PCMC), lectured on how to

+navigate politics and dis-

+In his discussion, he recounted how he overcame challenges when PCMC was announced to be privatized and how they have innovated ways and tapped the support of people to stop the bid.
+Navigating through forces and pressures was a critical task he had to perform as the leader and administrator.
-Lecciones shares Margaret Thatcher's quote to the crowd.
-In his discussion, he recounted how he managed to struggle